 The course equips the students that how corporate clients use financial theory to solve practical problems and as a way of learning how to respond to change by showing not just how but why companies and management act as they do.
-The course provides the modern fundamentals of the theory of finance while providing contemporary examples to make the theory come to business life.
-Prerequisite: FIN-320 and FIN-360
+The course provides the modern fundamentals of the theory of finance while providing contemporary examples to make book of fabric samples, which illustrate the concepts discussed in the lecture.
+Prerequisite: None